Build Your Own Freestyle Quad (KIT)

 Runcam have been around from almost the start and they know how to make a great camera.
 For this build we chose the Runcam Robin.
 This camera is a good all rounder with great WDR (wide dynamic range) keeping your view clear when flying around in challenging lighting conditions.

 Antennas are very important to send your video wirelessly to you on the ground, they also need to be very tough to withstand crashes at 70mph or more.
 We have found the menace raptors to give the best bang for buck when it comes to both of these factors and they just so happen to come in at a great price point.

-We also include a set of props to get you in the air, you should look at props as a consumable (like tire's on a car) they are going to get worn and need replacing regularly, so each kit contains a set of the best HQ props on the market.
-You will also get and XT60 battery connector to power the quad, some zip ties and battery straps.
+We also include a set of props to get you in the air, you should look at props as a consumable (like tyre's on a car) they are going to get worn and need replacing regularly, so each kit contains a set of the best HQ props on the market.
+You will also get and XT60 battery connector to power the quad,battery a strap and some 60/40 soldering wire.

 What you need:

 1 x Lipo Charger

 1 x Soldering Iron and Solder (we include some good 60/40)